 - Participate in FDA’s Rare Disease Council to discuss rare disease issues

 - Collaborate on FDA’s annual Rare Disease Day event

-The FDA’s Patient Affairs Staff partnered with the National Organization for Rare Disorders (NORD) to host Rare Disease Patient Listening Sessions.
+The FDA’s Patient Affairs Staff partners with the National Organization for Rare Disorders (NORD) to host Patient Listening Sessions that focus on rare diseases.
 Patient Listening Sessions are one of many ways the patient community can share their experience with a disease or condition by talking directly with FDA staff.